 On February 17, 2010, the Company adopted the ANSYS, Inc. Executive Severance Plan, which was amended as of July 29, 2014, ("Executive Severance Plan"), for executives and other employees selected for participation by our Compensation Committee.
-Pursuant to the Executive Severance Plan, covered executives whose employment with the Company is terminated for any reason other than for cause or a change of control of the Company will receive a lump-sum severance payment equal to the sum of six (6) months' base salary and target bonus and an amount equal to the earned, but unpaid, portion of the covered executive's target bonus, as well as twelve (12) months' health and welfare benefits and outplacement services up to \$15,000 in the aggregate.
-In the event the employment of a covered executive is terminated within eighteen (18) months of a change of control of the Company and without cause, the covered executive will (a) receive a lump-sum severance payment equal to the sum of twelve (12) months' base salary and target bonus and an amount equal to the earned, but unpaid, portion of the covered executive's target bonus, (b) receive twelve (12) months' health and welfare benefits and outplacement services up to \$15,000 in the aggregate and (c) have all outstanding stock options and other outstanding stock-based awards accelerate and become fully exercisable and non-forfeitable as of the date of such termination of employment.
-Ms. Shields, Mr. Abu-Hadba, Mr. Kocis and Mr. Fredberg currently participate in the Executive Severance Plan.
+Pursuant to the Executive Severance Plan, covered executives whose employment with the Company is terminated for any reason other than for cause, death or disability will receive a lump-sum severance payment equal to the sum of six (6) months' base salary and target bonus and an amount equal to the earned, but unpaid, portion of the covered executive's target bonus, as well as twelve (12) months' health and welfare benefits and outplacement services up to \$15,000 in the aggregate.
+In the event the employment of a covered executive is terminated for any reason other than for cause, death or disability, or by the covered executive with good reason, in either case within eighteen (18) months after a change of control of the Company and without cause, the covered executive will (a) receive a lump-sum severance payment equal to the sum of twelve (12) months' base salary and target bonus and an amount equal to the earned, but unpaid, portion of the covered executive's target bonus, (b) receive twelve (12) months' health and welfare benefits and outplacement services up to \$15,000 in the aggregate and (c) have all outstanding stock options and other outstanding stock-based awards accelerate and become fully exercisable and non-forfeitable as of the date of such termination of employment.
+Ms. Shields, Mr. Abu-Hadba and Mr. Mahoney currently participate in the Executive Severance Plan.
+Mr. Cashman and Dr. Gopal do not participate in the Executive Severance Plan.

-We have stock option agreements with all employees and executive officers who have been granted stock options.
-All of our employee stock option agreements, including those of Mr. Cashman, Ms. Shields, Mr. Abu-Hadba, Mr. Kocis and Mr. Fredberg, are subject to "double-trigger" vesting, meaning that if within 18 months of a change of control, their respective employment is terminated without cause or is terminated by such employee after any adverse modification of his or her duties, principal employment location or compensation, then all stock options and performance-based restricted stock units awarded to that employee would become fully vested.
-Assuming a change of control occurred on December 31, 2014, their employment terminated on December 31, 2014, and the price per share paid in the change of control is the closing market price as of that date, Mr. Cashman would have received \$12,279,500, Ms. Shields would have received \$4,350,100, Mr. Abu-Hadba would have received \$4,903,600 and Mr. Kocis would have received \$2,788,000 in connection with the vesting of their stock options, PSUs and RSUs.
+All of our executive equity award agreements, including those of Mr. Cashman, Dr. Gopal, Ms. Shields, Mr. Abu- Hadba and Mr. Mahoney, are subject to "double-trigger" vesting, meaning that if within 18 months of a change of control, their respective employment is terminated without cause or is terminated by such executive after any adverse modification of his or her duties, principal employment location or compensation, then all stock options and other equity incentives awarded to that employee would become fully vested.
+Assuming a change of control occurred on December 31, 2016, their employment terminated on December 31, 2016, and the price per share paid in the change of control is the closing market price as of that date, Mr. Cashman would have received \$18,364,537, Ms. Shields would have received \$4,808,740, Dr. Gopal would have received \$4,863,217, Mr. Abu-Hadba would have received \$5,052,283 and Mr. Mahoney would have received \$554,760 in connection with the vesting of their stock options, PSUs and RSUs.

-Had a change of control occurred during Fiscal 2014 and had their employment been terminated on December 31, 2014, Mr. Cashman, Ms. Shields, Mr. Abu-Hadba, Mr. Kocis and Mr. Fredberg would have been eligible to receive the severance payments set forth in the table entitled "Potential Payments Under Employment, Severance and Change-of-Control Agreements" on page 39 of this Proxy Statement.
+Had a change of control occurred during Fiscal 2016 and had their employment been terminated on December 31, 2016, Mr. Cashman, Ms. Shields, Dr. Gopal, Mr. Abu-Hadba and Mr. Mahoney would have been eligible to receive the severance payments set forth in the table entitled "Potential Payments Under Employment, Severance and Change-of-Control Agreements" on page 46 of this Proxy Statement.
+Further, as described below, Mr. Cashman's severance protection was modified, effective January 1, 2017, pursuant to the terms of the Transition Agreement.